DAZ 3D Human Figures - A History

 With the latest release, DAZ has again gone to separate male and female meshes.
 While this means that the new Genesis 2 Female and Genesis 2 Male figures can’t share morphs with each other (at least not without requiring a conversion process), it does allow for more lifelike human forms and better fitting clothing.
 The Genesis 2 advances include a more detailed mesh and significantly improved bends and facial expressions.
 Victoria 6 was the first of the new Genesis 2 characters to be released.
-Other releases for Genesis 2 Female include Gia 6, The Girl 6, Teen Josie 6, Olympia 6, Stephanie 6, Giselle 6, Aiko 6, Lilith 6, Mei Lin 6, and Belle 6.
-The first Genesis 2 Male character to be released was Michael 6, followed by Teen Jayden 6, Gianni 6, Lee 6, Brodie 6, and Minotaur 6 HD.
+Other releases for Genesis 2 Female include Gia 6, The Girl 6, Teen Josie 6, Olympia 6, Stephanie 6, Giselle 6, Aiko 6, Lilith 6, Mei Lin 6, Belle 6, and Keiko 6.
+The first Genesis 2 Male character to be released was Michael 6, followed by Teen Jayden 6, Gianni 6, Lee 6, Brodie 6, Minotaur 6 HD, and Reptilian 6 HD.
 Genesis 2 is compatible with DS4.6+, and (via the DSON Importer) Poser 9+.

 Genesis 2 can Auto-Fit content made for Genesis 1, and with the Victoria 4 for Genesis 2 add-on, can Auto-Fit Victoria 4 content also.
 Similarly, with the Michael 4 for Genesis 2 Male product, G2M can Auto-Fit M4 content.
 However, at least at the present time, morphs made for Genesis 1 or other figures are not supported.
 Aside from morphs, most content for Genesis 2 Female can be used on Genesis 2 Male, and vice-versa.